lebaston100/mv-stats-for-obs/README.md

 # Multiview Stats for obs-studio

-This provides you with an atem-mini like multiview stats display to show the recording/streaming status, free disk space, stream health, current stream bitrate, streaming/recording timecode, audio levels and audio filters.
+This provides you with an atem-mini like multiview stats display to show the recording/streaming status, free disk space, stream health, current stream bitrate, streaming/recording timecode, audio levels and selected audio filters.

 display1.html is all about streaming related stats.
 The big text on the top shows the current streaming status and the stream timecode.
 The middle left part displays the current bitrate that is beeing sent and the middle right part shows the network congestion in the same color that the small rectangle in the obs status bar would show.
 The bottom line shows the streaming service (Either the name or the custom url).